burakiscoding/express-discord/README.md

-# Real time chat and speak app
+# Real time chat and talk app

 Inspired from Discord app.
 But this is very simple project to explore streaming functions(sockets and audio streaming)
 <br>